timmc/lein-otf/README.md

-# lein-jit
+# lein-otf

-Leiningen plugin to produce non-AOT uberjars.
+Leiningen plugin to produce OTF-compiled uberjars.
+(OTF = on-the-fly)

 An uberjar's main class must be AOT-compiled for the jar to work as an executable.
 Since AOT compilation is infectious (or "transitive"), most or all of the jar is also AOT'd, along with any linked libraries.
 This reduces portability.

-lein-jit works by injecting a sacrificial loader class that is AOT compiled.
+lein-otf works by injecting a sacrificial loader class that is AOT compiled.
 This class inspects the jar's manifest file for an attribute (injected when the jar was created) bearing the name of the :main namespace, and calls clojure.main/main -m with that namespace.
 Because the loader is not statically